temi-byte/temi-byte.github.io/index.md

 <img class="profile-picture" src="me.jpeg">

-I’m a software engineer working on AI infrastructure, with a focus on retrieval systems, agent paltforms, distributed services, and making machine learning systems reliable in production.
+I’m a software engineer working on AI infrastructure, with a focus on retrieval systems, agent platforms, distributed services, and making machine learning systems reliable in production.

 I am originally from Nigeria 🇳🇬.